SlowsieNT/Genshin-Impact/README.md

 For any questions, please contact me.
 [SlowsieNT#contact](https://github.com/SlowsieNT#contact)<br>
 [Departure song](https://www.youtube.com/watch?v=MbiJ-VToYEg)<br>

-## Why end?
-Related to error: "network environment may be unsafe."<br>
-If you know way around it?
-Contact me.<br>

 # Genshin Impact Script(s)
 ## This is free and unencumbered software released into the public domain.
 **Date(s)**: N/A<br>